Latest issue: CAM 74

 Didn't see your letter in CAM?
 See if it's amongst our online letters.

 About the Cambridge Alumni Magazine (CAM)

 The University's award-winning alumni magazine

-CAM brings together the best of Cambridge thought and debate.
-Published three times a year, it carries the latest news and alumni events from the University, intelligent, stimulating and informative features and a fiendishly difficult prize crossword.
+Reinvigorating the art of the spirited essay, CAM brings together the best of Cambridge thought and debate.
+Published three times a year, it carries intelligent, in-depth features, news and events from the University and a fiendishly difficult prize crossword.

 Are you receiving your copy?